notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 These define properties of new documents (end-of-line format, encoding, and syntax language).

-* **Format (Line ending)**:
+- **Format (Line ending)**:
-    * `Windows (CR LF)` / `Unix (LF)` / `Macintosh (CR)`: Newly-created files will use the normal Windows-style line ending, Unix/Linux/*nix-style line ending, or old Mac-style line ending.
+    - `Windows (CR LF)` / `Unix (LF)` / `Macintosh (CR)`: Newly-created files will use the normal Windows-style line ending, Unix/Linux/*nix-style line ending, or old Mac-style line ending.
 (Please note that modern MacOS X uses Unix-style line endings.)
-* **Encoding**
+- **Encoding**
+    - `ANSI`: A family of encodings based on the active [Windows Code Page](https://en.wikipedia.org/wiki/Windows_code_page) -- most "ANSI" codepages are sets of 256 characters (8-bits); but Windows also allows you to set the "ANSI" codepage to Japanese/Shift-JIS, Simplified Chinese/GBK, Korean Unified Hangul Code, and Traditional Chinese/Big5; and starting in recent Windows 11, also to set the codepage to Unicode UTF-8.
-    * `ANSI`: Characters are represented by a single 8-bit byte, and there are only 256 available code points.
-(As of Notepad++ version 8.8.8, this option is unavailable when the Windows setting **Use Unicode UTF-8 for worldwide language support** is enabled.
-See the explanation under [Encoding and Use Unicode UTF-8 for worldwide language support](#UseUnicodeUTF8) for more information.)
+        - As of Notepad++ version 8.8.8, this option will be disabled when the Windows setting **Use Unicode UTF-8 for worldwide language support** is enabled.
+See the explanation under [Encoding and Use Unicode UTF-8 for worldwide language support](../encoding/#UseUnicodeUTF8) for more information.)
-    * `UTF-8`: This can encode any of the Unicode characters; it uses a single 8-bit byte for codepoints under 128, and two or more bytes for other characters.
+    - `UTF-8`: This can encode any of the Unicode characters; it uses a single 8-bit byte for codepoints under 128, and two or more bytes for other characters.
-        * `☐ Apply to opened ANSI files`: If you open an ANSI file, this allows it to be "upgraded" to UTF-8.
+        - `☐ Apply to opened ANSI files`: If you open an ANSI file, this allows it to be "upgraded" to UTF-8.
-    * `UTF-8 with BOM`: This is the same as UTF-8 encoding, but saves the file with an extra Unicode character U+FEFF (which is encoded as 3 bytes in the file), which some applications use as an indication that it's a UTF-8 file.
+    - `UTF-8 with BOM`: This is the same as UTF-8 encoding, but saves the file with an extra Unicode character U+FEFF "BOM" character (which is encoded as 3 bytes in the file), which some applications use as an indication that it's a UTF-8 file.
-    * `UTF-16 Big Endian with BOM`: This encodes characters (even those with codepoints under 128) with exactly two bytes.
+    - `UTF-16 Big Endian with BOM`: This encodes characters (even those with codepoints under 128) with exactly two bytes.
 "Big Endian" refers to the order the two bytes will be written to disk (with most-significant byte first)  (Prior to v8.0.0, it was shown as `UCS-2`).
-    * `UTF-16 Little Endian with BOM`: This encodes characters (even those with codepoints under 128) with exactly two bytes.
+    - `UTF-16 Little Endian with BOM`: This encodes characters (even those with codepoints under 128) with exactly two bytes.
 "Little Endian" refers to the order the two bytes will be written to disk (with least-significant byte first) (Prior to v8.0.0, it was shown as `UCS-2`).
-    * The final drop-down allows picking one of the old-style character sets (similar to using the main Notepad++ menu to select **Encoding > character sets ...**).
+    - The final drop-down allows picking one of the old-style character sets (similar to using the main Notepad++ menu to select **Encoding > character sets ...**).
-    * _Note_: The [MISC > Autodetect character encoding](#misc) option will also affect Encoding of existing files.
+    - _Note_: The [MISC > Autodetect character encoding](#misc) option will also affect Encoding of existing files.
-* **Default Language**: This pulldown sets whether new files will apply the styling for Normal Text, or use one of the programming-language syntax highlighting rules.
+- **Default Language**: This pulldown sets whether new files will apply the styling for Normal Text, or use one of the programming-language syntax highlighting rules.
 User Defined Languages cannot be selected as the Default Language.
 The Default Language will be applied when a new file is created, and also when an existing file is opened whose type cannot be determined through the file extension or other means.
-* `☐ Always open a new document in addition at startup`: With this checkmarked, Notepad++ will always open a new blank document when you start Notepad++, in addition to any active session or files from the command-line (new to v8.5.4).
+- `☐ Always open a new document in addition at startup`: With this checkmarked, Notepad++ will always open a new blank document when you start Notepad++, in addition to any active session or files from the command-line (new to v8.5.4).
-* `☐ Use the first line of document as untitled tab name`: With this checkmarked, instead of using `new 1` or similar, Notepad++ will derive the [name of the tab](../user-interface/#tabs) from the first line of text in that tab (new to v8.8.2).
+- `☐ Use the first line of document as untitled tab name`: With this checkmarked, instead of using `new 1` or similar, Notepad++ will derive the [name of the tab](../user-interface/#tabs) from the first line of text in that tab (new to v8.8.2).

 ### Default Directory